Updated on December 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 - If your treatment includes hashish-based products OR any other type of marijuana concentrate, know that the regulations for unlawful use remain the same.
 The state of OH treats hash and concentrates just as it treats marijuana – as a Schedule I drug.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of marijuana treatment.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of marijuana treatment.
 You have no legal excuse for possessing such an item, or, similar to cultivation, to be using it in order to create your own medication.

 Common questions about the Ohio Medical Marijuana Registry and Control Program